-- A. The member will be required to enter into a written agreement covering the installation and operation of the member's generator system in parallel with the Cooperative's system. - B. The member shall provide the Cooperative with plans of their proposed installation including detailed electrical diagrams and other necessary data on the proposed generator system, including the interconnection device, for the Cooperative's review and approval prior to installation.
+- A. The member will be required to enter into a written agreement covering the installation and operation of the member's generator system in parallel with the Cooperative's system.
+The agreement will provide for a two-year test period operation.
+The Cooperative may or may not agree to an extension of this agreement following the two-year test period. - B. The member shall provide the Cooperative with plans of their proposed installation including detailed electrical diagrams and other necessary data on the proposed generator system, including the interconnection device, for the Cooperative's review and approval prior to installation.
 This approval process will include a review by the Cooperative of the effect of the proposed generation on the Cooperative's distribution system, including its protective scheme.
 The member requesting interconnection may be required to pay the cost of this review.
 No installation will be permitted that reduces reliability to other members or causes voltage conditions on the system to be outside of the limits of ANSI C84.1 Range A. No installation will be permitted that is expected to produce objectionable harmonics on the system.
-Any mitigation required to resolve harmonic problems created by a member-owned generation shall be completed and paid for by the member. - C. The control system shall provide for automatic separation, in two (2) seconds or less as per IEEE 1547, of the distributed generator from the Cooperative's system in the event of a loss of power from the Cooperative's electric system.
-The DG controls must wait five (5) minutes after the return of normal Cooperative system voltage and frequency before closing the breaker or switch which interconnects the DG to the Cooperative's system. - D. A LOCKABLE disconnecting device with a visible break suitable for use as a hold tag location shall be installed just beyond the meter and ahead of the generator input into the Cooperative's system. - E. The completed installation will be subject to a final inspection and test by the Cooperative before commencement of parallel operation is permitted.
+Any mitigation required to resolve harmonic problems created by a member-owned generation shall be completed and paid for by the member. - C. The control system shall provide for automatic separation of the distributed generator from the Cooperative's system in the event of a loss of power from the Cooperative's electric system. - D. A LOCKABLE disconnecting device suitable for use as a hold tag location shall be installed just beyond the meter and ahead of the generator input into the Cooperative's system. - E. The completed installation will be subject to a final inspection and test by the Cooperative before commencement of parallel operation is permitted.
 Also, the member shall agree to obtain approval from the Cooperative prior to making any revisions to the member's energy source, its control systems or the interconnection between the two power systems after the initial installation. - F. The member will receive and pay for the electric service to be furnished by the Cooperative on the appropriate rate schedule.
 The Cooperative's meters shall be equipped with detents to avoid net metering for any power or energy fed back into the Cooperative's system for generators that are above 20 KW.
-See Section 3.7 DISTRIBUTED GENERATION METERING.
+See Section 3.7 DISTRIBUTED GENERATION

+METERING.
 Excess energy will be purchased by the Cooperative at the Cooperative's avoided cost.